You Can Call Me Al

-"You Can Call Me Al" is a song by American singer-songwriter Paul Simon.
+"You Can Call Me Al" is a song by the American singer-songwriter Paul Simon.
 It was the lead single from his seventh studio album, Graceland (1986), released on Warner Bros.
 Records.
 Written by Simon, its lyrics follow an individual seemingly experiencing a midlife crisis.
 Its lyrics were partially inspired by Simon's trip to South Africa and experience with its culture.
 Released in July 1986, "You Can Call Me Al" became one of Simon's biggest solo hits, reaching the top five in seven countries.

 Background and composition

 The names in the song came from an incident at a party that Simon went to with his then-wife Peggy Harper.
 French composer and conductor Pierre Boulez, who was attending the same party, mistakenly referred to Paul as "Al" and to Peggy as "Betty", inspiring Simon to write a song.

 Jon Pareles noted that the lyrics can be interpreted as describing a man experiencing a midlife crisis ("Where's my wife and family?
 What if I die here?
 Who'll be my role model?").
 However, as Simon himself explained during the Graceland episode of the Classic Albums documentary series, by the third verse the lyrics move from a generic portrait-like perspective to a personal and autobiographical one, as he describes his journey to South Africa which inspired the entire album.

 The song opens simply, with its protagonist wondering aloud why his life is difficult, amid other questions.
 Simon structured the song's lyrics in a way that listeners would be given the simplest information first, before getting abstract with his imagery in the song's third verse: "Because there's been a structure, [...] those abstract images, they will come down and fall into one of the slots that the mind has already made up about the structure of the song."